confluentinc/librdkafka/INTRODUCTION.md

 configuration property then `rd_kafka_produce()` returns -1 and sets errno to `ENOBUFS` and last_error to `RD_KAFKA_RESP_ERR__QUEUE_FULL`, thus providing a backpressure mechanism.

+`rd_kafka_producev()` provides an alternative produce API that does not require a topic `rkt` object and also provides support for extended message fields, such as timestamp and headers.

 **Note**: See `examples/rdkafka_performance.c` for a producer implementation.